eva0034/vortex-ford-plymouth-theme/README.md

 # Customizing background color

-* open the file in `vortex-ubuntu/bg.png` in any image editor of your choice
+* open the file in `vortex-debian/bg.png` in any image editor of your choice

 * fill the image with the color you want as background

-* save changes ensuring to NOT change neither the file name `bg.png` neither his location `vortex-ubuntu`
+* save changes ensuring to NOT change neither the file name `bg.png` neither his location `vortex-debian`

 * proceed to installation/reinstallation